 Academic Skills Centre

-If you want additional support with referencing and good academic practise, please contact the Academic Skills Centre (ASC) provide resources and advice, including 1-1 appointments.
+If you want additional support with referencing and good academic practise, the Academic Skills Centre (ASC) provide resources and advice, including 1-1 appointments.

 Study skills support

 Plagiarism awareness is a part of wider study skills awareness.
-The University has a number of resources that will help you develop good study habits and skills.
+We have a number of study skills support resources that will help you develop good study habits and skills.